Christmas Wish List

 School Memory Boxes

 If you are needing a special gift for a mom in your life (sister-in-law, friend, or yourself!), check out my School Memory Boxes on my Shop page.
 They are personalized keepsake boxes to organize and preserve kids' most special artwork and school keepsakes.
-This gift doesn't add clutter, but rather reduces all the piles of papers and is something that preserves memories.
 You can check them out HERE.

 Give the Gift of Organization

 Feeling overwhelmed by clutter in your home?
 Tired of things never getting organized?
-Need a reset before your holiday guests come into town?
 I'd love to help.
-Give yourself or someone you love the gift of organization and schedule some time with me in December or January.
-You can find out more about my rates and services here and then contact me to get on my calendar here.
+Give yourself or someone you love the gift of organization and schedule some time with me in January (December is already booked up!).
+You can find out more about my rates and services here and then get on my calendar here.
 You'll feel so much better starting off the New Year right.

 I hope you and your family have a lovely holiday season and that it is filled with fun family traditions, joy, and intention.